Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 A nicotine test measures the level of nicotine—or the chemicals it produces—in your body.
 It's usually done by testing a sample of your blood or urine.
 The test is used to see if you smoke or use other forms of tobacco.

 All forms of tobacco have nicotine.
 This includes pipe tobacco, cigars, cigarettes, chewing tobacco, and snuff.
-It also includes e-cigarettes and quit-smoking aids like nicotine gum and nicotine patches.
+It also includes vapes (e-cigarettes) and quit-smoking aids like nicotine gum and nicotine patches.

 Your body breaks down nicotine into several chemicals, such as cotinine, that can be found by these tests.

 You may be asked to have a test when you apply for a job.
-And some health and life insurance companies require a test before they take you as a client.
-This is because people who smoke tend to have higher health costs over the long run.
+And some health and life insurance companies require a test before you can get insurance.
+This is because people who smoke tend to have higher health costs over time.

 One type of test can help tell the difference between a person who uses tobacco, a person who recently quit, and a person who doesn't use tobacco but has been exposed to a lot of secondhand smoke.